keystonejs/keystone/docs/guides/new-schema-cheatsheet.md

 <!--[meta]
 section: guides
-title: New Schema Cheatsheet
+title: New schema cheatsheet
 [meta]-->

-# New Schema Cheatsheet
+# New schema cheatsheet

-This cheatsheet summarises the changes needed to update your database to use the new Keystone database schema, introduced in the [`Aracde`](/docs/discussions/new-data-schema.md) release.
+This cheatsheet summarises the changes needed to update your database to use the new Keystone database schema, introduced in the [`Arcade`](/docs/discussions/new-data-schema.md) release.
 For full instructions please consult the [migration guide](/docs/guides/relationship-migration.md).

-## One to Many (one-sided)
+## One-to-many (one-sided)

-### Example list config

 ```javascript
 keystone.createList('User', { fields: { name: { type: Text } } });